M-Line Trolley: Withdrawn

-- 332 - The Morning Star
+332 - The Morning Star

 332 is one of four box motors built in the Northern Texas Traction Company interurban railway shops in 1912.
 When NTT ceased operations in 1934, a farmer near Granbury, Texas (southwest of Fort Worth) bought 332 and used it for grain storage.
 John Landrum, MATA's Chief Operating Officer, purchased the car in 1986 and for many years volunteers worked on its restoration in the MATA car barn.
 However, restoration of the Morning Star was stopped and it was moved off-site in order to make space for the 2015 expansion of service.

-- 3334 (ex-MBTA 3334, Dallas 612)
+3334 (ex-MBTA 3334, Dallas 612)

 MATA acquired this double-ended PCC in late 2009.
 It first operated in Dallas as #612, and was then sold to the Massachusetts Bay Transportation Authority (MBTA), in Boston.
 Most recently, it was in the Lake Shore Electric Railway (museum) collection.
 After a thorough assessment of the car's condition and structure, the car itself was deemed to unfit for restoration in late May 2017.
 Years of service on the streets of Boston had left the car structurally unsound and MATA therefore made the hard decision of scrapping the body of the car.
 Most of the electrical components have been saved, as well as the trucks for use in future restorations of other PCC cars.

-- G.J.
+G.J.
 Brill car 166

-After MATA bought car 122 a second Brill car of the same type and age was purchased to provide the 2 car service that the company and the city of Dallas agreed to.
-The car was almost ready to be put into service but was at the time stored behind a local uptown restaurant as the car barn was still having the roof raised by 7 feet to accommodate the overhead power wires.
-In the winter of 1985 two children broke into the trolley car and set it on fire, luckily the mechanics of the car remained intact but the electronics and wooden body frame were damaged beyond repair.
-The parts were salvaged and used as spares on 122, on January 23, 1987 the replacement for 166 arrived that being MATA car 369 Matilda.
+After MATA bought car 122 a second Brill car of the same type and age was purchased to provide the two-car service that the company and the city of Dallas agreed to.
+The car was almost ready to be put into service but at the time was stored behind a local uptown restaurant as the car barn was still having the roof raised by seven feet to accommodate the overhead power wires.
+In the winter of 1985 two children broke into the trolley car and set it on fire.
+Fortunately the mechanics of the car remained intact but the electronics and wooden body frame were damaged beyond repair.
+The parts were salvaged and used as spares for 122.
+MATA car 369 Matilda arrived on January 23, 1987 as a replacement for 166.